Rainbow Brite and the Star Stealer: Plot

-Getting in the way of their mission is the sinister Murky Dismal (Peter Cullen) and his bumbling assistant, Lurky (Pat Fraley), who, as usual, are lavishing in the new gloom created by the darkening of Spectra, as well as trying to steal Rainbow's magical color belt.
+Getting in the way of their mission is the sinister Murky Dismal (Peter Cullen) and his bumbling assistant, Lurky (Pat Fraley), who are lavishing in the new gloom created by the darkening of Spectra, as well as trying to steal Rainbow's magical color belt.
 After dodging Murky, Rainbow and Krys enter the princess' castle and try to convince her that what she is doing will destroy the universe, but she is determined to have Spectra for herself and traps them instead after she takes Rainbow's belt.
-They escape the dungeon when Starlite retrieves Rainbow's belt.
-However, the Dark Princess, now enraged, uses her powerful crystal to create a vortex to send Rainbow, Krys, Starlite and On-X to a prison planet.
-Sargeant Zombo (David Workman) captures Starlite, while Rainbow was attacked by humanoid lizard creatures whose takes Krys and On-X to Zombo's castle.
+They escape the dungeon when Starlite retrieves Rainbow's belt, but the Dark Princess, now enraged, uses her powerful crystal to create a vortex to send Rainbow, Krys, Starlite and On-X to a prison planet.
+Sargeant Zombo (David Workman) captures Starlite, while Rainbow was attacked by humanoid lizard creatures who take Krys and On-X to Zombo's castle.

 Rainbow meets Orin there who explains that Krys and Rainbow must destroy the Princess' crystal—as that is the source of her powers.
 They find an unguarded entrance to the palace and find the Princess in her throne room.
 In the midst of a duel with the Princess, Murky and Lurky crash their ship into the throne room.
 This distracts the Princess long enough for Rainbow and Krys to destroy her power crystal.
-The defeated Princess runs to her spaceship with the intention of crashing into Spectra to destroy it, however Rainbow uses her rainbow to deflect the spacecraft away from the diamond planet, prompting it to explode.
+The defeated Princess runs to her spaceship with the intention of crashing into Spectra to destroy it, but Rainbow uses her rainbow to deflect the spacecraft away from the diamond planet, prompting it to explode.

 The enslaved Sprites are freed and immediately destroy the net so that Spectra radiates its magical light once again.
 On Earth, a warm spring finally arrives as life returns there and Rainbow returns to Rainbowland, finding her friends are back to normal.